Frequently Asked Questions

 Yes.
 Elektrim Metric motors up to 112M frame are equipped with terminal boards as standard.
-Metric motors starting from IEC132 have 12 leads (Double Delta / Delta connection diagram at 230/460V) and can be equipped with optional terminal board.
+Metric IEC motors starting from IEC132 have 12 leads (Double Delta / Delta connection diagram at 230/460V) and can be equipped with optional terminal board on request.

 Explosion Proof, 20 and 40 Series motors starting from 320 frame (including Metric 200L and up) are equipped with thermistors in windings as standard.
 Other motors can be equipped with different thermal sensors as an option.

-Must an inductor be used between motor and drive?
+Must an inductor be used between electric motor and drive?

-Any motor connected to an inverter drive with power leads that exceed 100 ft. should have an inductor between the motor and drive.
+Any AC motor connected to an inverter drive.
+With power leads that exceed 100 ft., there should have an inductor between the motor and drive.

-What kind of starter do you prefer for your motors?
+What kind of starter do you prefer for your AC motors?